Exo-TiC/ExoTiC-MIRI/docs/source/index.rst

 spectroscopic mode.
 This mode is of particular use to exoplanet observations, and as such the algorithms are designed with precise relative fluxes in mind.

-You can find all the software from the Exoplanet Timeseries Characterisation (ExoTiC) ecosystem over on `GitHub <https://github.com/Exo-TiC>`_.

 .. toctree::
    :maxdepth: 2
    :caption: Documentation

    Installation <views/installation>
    Quick start <views/quick_start>
+   Custom steps <views/custom_steps>
+   Citation <views/citation>

 Attribution
 -----------

 TBD.

+You can find other software from the Exoplanet Timeseries Characterisation (ExoTiC) ecosystem over on `GitHub <https://github.com/Exo-TiC>`_.